 Ironically, in this case ICANN itself is creating a logjam that is preventing forward movement.
 By walking away from the version of the legal agreement contained in the final Applicant Guidebook, ICANN is preventing the new gTLD Program from going forward.
 This same issue is also the logjam preventing the roll out of a new registrar accreditation agreement containing enormous changes that would benefit registrants, law enforcement, intellectual property owners and Internet users in general.

 So in response to ICANN's question about clearing logjams, we think they are asking the wrong question.
 ICANN should stop worrying about the theoretical logjams of the future.
 It's time to take this request for extraordinary, unilateral power off the table in order to clear away today's very real logjam.
 Once this request is withdrawn, the new gTLD program can move forward and the Registrar Accreditation Agreement can be finalized.

-By Jeff Neuman, NeuStar, Inc., Vice President, Business Affairs
+By Jeff Neuman, Vice President, Registry Services at Neustar, Inc.

 |Cybersquatting||Policy & Regulation|

 Minds + Machines